vithun-sk/Movie-Finder/README.md

 ## 🧠 Learning Outcomes

-- During this project, I learned how to:
-- From this project, I learned how to:
+ From this project, I learned how to:

 - Fetch and display data from REST APIs